 Adding Hydrosols to the Neti Pot

 In addition to using a saline solution, I like to add organic hydrosols to my sinus wash.
 Use only hydrosols from suppliers you trust.
-They can grow mold if not stored property.
-And for Heaven’s sake, DO NOT use essential oils in the neti pot.
-They are far too concentrated to use directly on delicate mucus membranes.
-You only have to try it once to understand how true this is!
+They can grow mold if not stored properly.
+And for Heaven’s sake, DO NOT use essential oils in the neti pot!
+They are far too concentrated to use directly on delicate mucous membranes.
+You only have to try it once to understand how true this is.
 Your nasal passages will burn like fire and your eyes will water.
 Listen to your body.

 Each hydrosol has it’s own unique set of therapeutic benefits as well as being extremely gentle and nourishing for the body.
 Adding them to your sinus wash will enhance the experience.